Child Support Law

 Using the Income Shares model, the amount of child support is calculated according to the total amount needed for the support of the children and then the prorated amount between each parent based on their proportionate share of the total income.
 The obligor parent's obligation is payable as child support, while the other parent's portion is retained and presumed to be spent directly on the child.

-For example, if the court has determined that the children need $1,000 a month and the parents make a combined $100,000 annually, in which the father makes $60,000 annually and the mother makes $40,000 annually, the father will be required to pay $600 a month and the mother $400 a month.
+For example, if the court has determined that the children need $1,000 a month and the parents make a combined $100,000 annually, in which the father makes $60,000 annually and the mother makes $40,000 annually, the court may require the father to pay $600 a month and the mother $400 a month.

 Child support orders generally expire when the child becomes a legal adult.
-This usually happens at 18 years of age or graduation from high school whichever comes later, or if the child has married, acquired an emancipation order or enlisted in the military.
+The age of majority depends on state law.
+This usually happens at 18 years of age or graduation from high school whichever comes later, or if the child has married, acquired an emancipation order, or enlisted in the military.

 Though every state does not require child support after graduation from high school some states do require support payments to continue if the child attends college.
-These states include: Alabama, Alaska, District of Columbia, Hawaii, Illinois, Indiana, Iowa, Massachusetts, Michigan, Missouri, New Hampshire, New Jersey, New York, Oregon, South Carolina, Tennessee, and Washington.
+Check with a family law lawyer in your state to find out about any continuing support obligations after a child turns 18.

 The inability to pay your order because you cannot work will not excuse you from the order.
-Missed payments will accrue as arrears even if a parent is in jail, in the hospital or any other situation which does not allow them to work.
+Missed payments will accrue as arrears even if a parent is in jail, in the hospital, or in any other situation that does not allow them to work.
 When the parent is able to work they will be required to pay back the arrears.

 Every state treats child visitation and custody separately from the obligation to pay child support.
 You can't refuse to pay your child support payments just because the court doesn't grant you visitation or custody of the child.
 However, visitation and custody orders do impact how much child support is awarded.
 The impact varies by state.